Codecademy/docs/content/sql/concepts/commands/terms/outer-join/outer-join.md

   - "paths/design-databases-with-postgresql"
 ---

-Ccombine rows from different tables even if the join condition is not met.
+Combine rows from different tables even if the join condition is not met.

 ## Syntax